IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

 4. Repeat the steps for all clusters where you want to install the IBM Cloud Block Storage Attacher.

-## Installing the IBM Cloud Block Storage Attacher on your cluster
+## Installing the IBM Cloud Block Storage Attacher in your cluster
-Now that the helm server is up and running in your cluster, install the IBM Cloud Block Storage Attacher to attach the block storage on the nodes.
+Now that the Helm server is up and running in your cluster, install the IBM Cloud Block Storage Attacher to attach the block storage on the nodes.

-1. Add the IBM Cloud Helm repository `ibm` to your Helm instance.
+1. Add the IBM Cloud Helm repository `ibm` to your Helm instance and get the latest version of all Helm charts.
    <pre>helm repo add ibm https://registry.bluemix.net/helm/ibm</pre>
    <pre>helm repo update</pre>
 2. Install the IBM Cloud Block Storage Attacher.
-When you install the attacher, pre-defined storage classes are added to your cluster.
+When you install the attacher, a daemon set, RBAC roles, and pre-defined storage classes are created in your cluster.
    <pre>helm install --name ibm-block-storage-attacher ibm/ibm-block-storage-attacher</pre>

    Example output: